forgi86/sysid-transfer-functions-pytorch/README.md

-# Transfer functions and deep learning with dynoNet : new applications in system
+# Deep learning with transfer functions: new applications in system identification
-identification

-This repository contains the Python code to reproduce the results of the paper "Transfer functions and deep learning with dynoNet : new applications in system identification" by Marco Forgione and Dario Piga.
+This repository contains the Python code to reproduce the results of the paper "Transfer functions and deep learning with dynoNet : new applications in system identification" by Dario Piga, Marco Forgione, and Manas Mejari.

 We describe the linear dynamical operator as a differentiable layer compatible with back-propagation-based training.
 The operator is parametrized as a rational transfer function and thus can represent an infinite impulse response (IIR)